rstudio/rstudio-docker-products/connect/README.md

 1. Two versions of R
 2. Two versions of Python
+3. Quarto
-3. Posit Professional Drivers
+4. Posit Professional Drivers
-4. Posit Connect
+5. Posit Connect

 Note that running the Posit Connect Docker image requires the container to run using the `--privileged` flag and a valid Posit Connect license.